 The guidance counsellor instructs class lessons according to the curriculum.
 In addition, the guidance counsellor conducts personal guidance discussions with each pupil and, when necessary and possible, conducts small group guidance sessions.
+The guidance counsellor makes the assessment for the possible need for intensified individual guidance and coordinates the guidance.
 The themes of guidance are, among others, self-awareness, self-esteem, good school attendance, career planning, and life management.
-The guidance counsellor participates in arranging regrouping activities for classes, monitors the learning progress of classes and individual pupils, motivates pupils in their studies and school attendance, participates in the work of the pedagogical team, and conducts other guidance discussions with the pupils.
-The goal of the guidance counsellor is to create a positive, long-lasting and interactive contact with the pupils.
+The guidance counsellor participates in arranging regrouping activities for classes, monitors the learning progress of classes and individual pupils, motivates pupils in their studies and school attendance, participates in the work of the pedagogical team.